Controlling pond weeds is crucial for maintaining the health and beauty of your pond or lake.

 You can also remove weeds by hand.
 This method is only effective on small numbers of weeds near the shoreline.
 You will need waders and gloves to effectively remove these plants.
 You will also want to use a rake to reach weeds that are farther out.

 You can also use a granular herbicide.
 This method is easier to manage.
-The herbicide sinks directly to the weed bed.
+The herbicide sinks directly into the weed bed.

 The best way to control weeds in your pond is to be proactive.
 By removing dead organic material and preventing runoff from entering the pond, you can minimize the number of weeds that will grow.